Rexy: Jurassic Park

 Special-effects artist Stan Winston worked on the dinosaurs for the first film.
 His team created an animatronic T. rex that stood 20 ft, weighed 9,000 lb, and was 40 ft long.
 At the time, it was the largest sculpture ever made by Stan Winston Studio.
-The studio building had to be modified for the construction of the animatronic.
+Winston had to purchase a second studio building, which then had to have its roof lifted to allow room for the construction of the animatronic.
+To build the framework of the full animatronic, segments of the full framework were built of plywood and then connected together, with all the additional material being added on top afterwards.
+The full-size animatronic was made of fiberglass, foam latex, and clay, with the head, torso, and tail connected to a modified flight simulator.
+The animatronic's large body movements were programmed through the flight simulator, while other movements were controlled by hydraulics.
 Jack Horner, the film's paleontological consultant, called the animatronic "the closest I've ever been to a live dinosaur".
+The animatronic was so large that standard fiberglass and silicone molds were too small, so Winston's team made larger molds out of epoxy from the aerospace industry.
+A fifth-scale version of the animatronic, referred to as a "Waldo", would be puppeteered by four puppeteers, and a computer would log the movements, which would then be copied by the full-size animatronic.
+A total of twelve operators were required to operate the animatronic.
+The animatronic had a tendency to shake and wobble after completing a motion because of the torque, which the team solved by putting in accelerometers, which would play the reverse of any movement detected and cancel out the wobble.
+When powered down, the T. rex would revert to its powered-down position, and all of the hydraulics and metal sheets inside would move.
+The studio had a blackout while a crew member was inside of the animatronic, causing all of the metal internal parts to shift and putting the crew member in grave danger.
+Fortunately for him, he narrowly avoided serious injury, and the crew was able to pry open the jaws of the T. rex and retrieve him.
 The animatronic was used in a scene set during a storm, depicting the T. rex as she breaks free from her enclosure.
 Shooting the scene was difficult because the foam rubber skin of the animatronic would absorb water, causing the dinosaur to shake from the extra weight.
 In between takes, Winston's team had to dry off the dinosaur in order to proceed with filming.
+Winston stated that his worst moment on Jurassic Park was when the jaw of the animatronic broke in the middle of the night between shoots, necessitating his crew to work through the night and into the morning to repair it.
+The jaw was fixed so quickly that filming was only delayed half a day.
+In addition to the main animatronic, two more were made; one was made for leg shots and included the underbelly, legs, and tail of the T. rex, while the other was only a head, but had additional detailing and a wider range of facial motion, to be used for close-up shots.
 Winston's team initially created a miniature sculpture of the T. rex, serving as a reference for the construction of the full-sized animatronic.
 Industrial Light & Magic (ILM) also scanned the miniature sculpture to create CGI shots of the animal.
 The T. rex roar was created by combining the sounds of a baby elephant, a tiger, and an alligator.